thirumurthis/Learnings/DaggerCI/NoteBlog.md

 ### Dagger CI workflow

-In this blog we will see how to use create CI workflow as code using Dagger Java sdk.
-We will initialize dagger to a simple java project and create functions to create environment in container, build jar and publish image to artifactory.
+In this blog have used Dagger Java SDK to create CI workflow as code.
+In a simple java project we need to initalize using Dagger CLI.
+We can create modules and functions using the CLI.
+The functions used to use container, set environment, build jar and publish image to artifactory.

 What is Dagger?
 Dagger is an opensource code that enables to define CI/CD workflows as code.